Skip to main content

 • Healthy Schools – Also from CDC, they provide research and resources showing the link between health and youth school success.

 • National Center for Missing and Exploited Children - developed a powerful tool to help children regain control.
-Take It Down allows users to request online nude, partially nude, or sexually explicit photos and videos be removed for children under age 18.
+Take It Down allows users to request removal of online nude, partially nude, or sexually explicit photos and videos for children under age 18.

 • National Eating Disorders Association – is dedicated to supporting individuals and families affected by eating disorders.
 NEDA serves as a catalyst for prevention, cures, and access to quality care.